-As explained in the previous section, you may use the four SFP+ slots on the front panel of the switch with SFP 1000Mbps or SFP+ 10Gbps transceivers to add high speed links from the switch to other network devices.
-However, SFP+ slots 27/S1 and 28/S2 on the 28-port switches and slots 51/S1 and 52/S2 on the 52-port switches have an additional function.
-They can also be used with SFP+ transceivers and the VCStack feature to build a stack of up to eight switches.
-The switches of a VCStack act as a single virtual unit.
-They synchronize their actions so that switching operations, like spanning tree protocols, virtual LANs, and static port trunks, span across all of the units and ports.
-The two main advantages of stacks are listed here:
+SFP+ ports 27/S1 and 28/S2 on the front panels of the 28-port switches and 51/S1 and 52/S2 on the 52-port switches can be used either as regular Ethernet networking ports or as the trunk in a stack of up to eight switches with the VCStack feature.
+The switches of a VCStack act as a single virtual unit, synchronizing their actions so that switching operations, like spanning tree protocols, virtual LANs, and static port trunks, span across all of the units and ports.
+For more information, refer to x930 Installation Guide for Virtual Chassis Stacking.